 Relatively unknown to the British public, BBN dug up some interesting facts about the visiting fighter, Samuel Vargas:

-2 His father worked five jobs at a time in Columbia to support his poor family and moved to Canada to the Toronto suburb city of Mississauga when Samuel was 15 to find a better life
+2 His father worked five jobs at a time in Colombia to support his poor family and moved to Canada to the Toronto suburb city of Mississauga when Samuel was 15 to find a better life

 3 Being one of only two non-speaking English students in his school, he began to get into fights and hung around the streets too much, so his mother stepped in and enrolled him into the local boxing gym, which he says taught him discipline and kept him occupied and out of trouble